 AUBURN HILLS – Change is not the friend of brands.
 So when we happened to notice that Dodge Trucks were becoming rebranded as Ram, we were, to say the least, annoyed.
 Then, we heard Ram Brand President and CEO Fred Diaz on a post from the Detroit Auto Show.

 Chrysler made some major mistakes to get where it is, and we were scared that they were making yet another one, namely starting a new separate brand of Ram, when Dodge Ram seemed to be working fine.
-Another Jeep Eagle fiasco perhaps?
-It is funny with Detroit; just a decade ago they eliminated Plymouth because Chrysler had too many brands, then they added Ram.
+Another Jeep Eagle?
+It is funny with Detroit; just a decade ago they eliminated Plymouth because Chrysler had too many brands; then they added Ram.

 But upon listening to Diaz explain the move, it made sense.
-In fact, it is a method that other car companies can use when they need to segment a car brand or “eliminate” a brand name.
+In fact, it is a method that other car companies can use when they need to segment a car brand.
 They simply de-emphasized the Dodge name, and played up Ram.